Ko-Oh (2014)

 close program note

-The actual composition process, however, was not begun until March 2014.
+The actual composition process, however, did not begin until March 2014.
 That was when I heard that my father had cancer, a diagnosis that pushed me to complete the piece, hoping that my father could attend its premiere.
-I realize now that this piece is basically for my parents and also for their generation in South Korea – essentially everyone who deserves a quality rest after their arduous day.
+I realize now that this piece is for my parents and their generation in South Korea – essentially everyone who deserves a quality rest after their arduous day.

 My idea quickly expanded into becoming a pseudo-requiem – not a real one, which I would love to save for later.
-One can easily draw a parallel between sleep and death, and therefore between lullaby and requiem as well.
-Coincidentally, the tragic sinking of the MV Sewol with hundreds of secondary school students occurred on April 16th, 2014, which lead me to further ponder the mystery of life and death.
+One may draw a parallel between sleep and death and, therefore, between lullaby and requiem.
+Coincidentally, the tragic sinking of the MV Sewol with hundreds of secondary school students occurred on April 16th, 2014, which led me to ponder the mystery of life and death further.

-The overall structure of Ko-Oh reflects a daily cycle (night-day-night) or that of a life (birth-life-death), with its symmetrical slow-fast-slow movement arrangement.
-In addition to the slow tempo, the first and the last movements have a handful of characteristics in common, such as their tonal center and iambic (short-long) rhythmic figuration.
-The latter is a shared feature of the heartbeat and the Korean lullaby, which are the significant inspirations of the first and the last movements, respectively.
+The overall structure of Ko-Oh reflects a daily cycle (night-day-night) or that of life (birth-life-death), with its symmetrical slow-fast-slow movement arrangement.
+In addition to the slow tempo, the first and the last movements typically have a handful of characteristics, such as their tonal center and iambic (short-long) rhythmic figuration.
+The latter is a shared feature of the heartbeat and the Korean lullaby, which are the significant inspirations of the first and last movements.

-The frenetic second movement titled “busy, busy!!” is about the reason why we need a good rest: long, hectic days.
+The frenetic second movement titled “busy, busy!!” is why we need a good rest: long, hectic days.
 It is full of ascending and descending scales and glissandi at various speeds, which could symbolize the entangled life.
-One might easily hear traces of the blues, because I, in an effort to compose music meant to be comforting, immediately thought of incorporating elements from spiritual songs.
+One might easily hear traces of the blues because I, to compose music meant to be comforting, immediately thought of incorporating elements from spiritual songs.
 At the end of all the dazzling twirls, the viola alone keeps dancing until falling into a faint.

-A modified quotation of the Korean folk lullaby and its further variations are heard throughout the last movement.
-Like other lullabies, it is simple and comforting with limited pitch material and a repeated rhythmic pattern.
-Sometimes, however, it would sound intense and expressive, which I also tried to incorporate in this movement.
-At the end, the solo viola plays the last phrase and fades out completely alone, as if everyone else is sleeping.
+The last movement features a Korean folk lullaby and its further variations.
+Like other lullabies, it is simple and comforting, with limited pitch material and a repeated rhythmic pattern.
+However, it can sometimes sound intense and expressive, which I also tried to incorporate into this movement.
+Ultimately, the solo viola plays the last phrase and fades completely alone, as if everyone else is sleeping.

-Ko-Oh was written for the Korean Symphony Orchestra while I served as their composer-in-residence.
-It will be premiered by the same orchestra with violist Yura Lee and the conductor Hun-Joung Lim on the 30th September, 2nd October, and 4th October 2015, in Zagreb (Croatia), Bratislava (Slovakia), and in Linz (Austria) respectively.
-I thought the viola would be the perfect center with its diverse expressive quality.
-It can sound like a birdcall in the nightfall, a girl forced to dance continually in her red shoes, or a grandmother's lullaby.
+Ko-Oh was written for the Korean National Symphony Orchestra while I was their composer-in-residence.
+It will be premiered by the same orchestra with violist Yura Lee and conductor Hun-Joung Lim on the 30th of September, 2nd of October, and 4th of October 2015, in Zagreb (Croatia), Bratislava (Slovakia), and in Linz (Austria), respectively.
+The viola would be the perfect center with its diverse expressive qualities.
+It can sound like a birdcall at nightfall, a girl forced to dance continually in her red shoes, or a grandmother's lullaby.

-Ko-oh (코오) is Korean baby-talk, meaning "sleep."
+Ko-oh (코오) is a Korean baby talk word meaning "sleep."
 Below is the transcription of the original Korean lullaby with its English translation.

 Sleep, sleep, our baby.